kevalosaur/STSAnalysis/README.md

 - `floorsReached`: Information on how often each floor has been reached.

 `outputCSV`: Name of the .csv file to which analysis should be outputted.
 Defaults to `output.csv`.

+Settings can be found and changed in `settings.yaml`.